 - They’ll help to define your area and let people know they can sit down in it

 - They’ll be easy to pick up if people want to move them around

 - They’ll serve as conversation pieces for your guests and generate discussions

 - And above all else, they’ll be comfortable!
 Your guests won’t want to get up off of them once they’ve sat down

-If you choose to place bean bag chairs into your lounge, they’ll be a huge hit with your guests.
+If you choose to place bean bag chairs into your lounge, they’ll be a massive hit with your guests.
 You’ll get so many compliments from people on your creativity.

 Incorporate a Few Tables into the Mix